By Raiyah Butt

 The fact of the matter is GCC economies need migrant labour, so reform often only takes marginal steps to maintain the current system and achieve the means beneficial to GCC governments and employers, only to unceremoniously dispose of them when the winds shift.
 When it comes to labour rights, home and host countries have a responsibility to reform the system to shift the power solely from the hands of employers.
 But they also must consider the intersecting gender-based violence that creates a more violent reality for migrant women.
 And whilst this may seem like a long way away, Saudia Arabia’s reform may push other GCC countries to take similar steps, given their geopolitical standing in the region.

-The conviction and sentencing related to Ansar’s murder too is a small step in a better direction (if not the right one).
 Home governments should push better awareness and education on the conditions of migrant labour, through ad campaigns and legislation that makes it a requirement for recruitment agencies to inform potential migrants of their labour rights before making the decision to travel.
 Such campaigns do exist right now, but they shouldn’t be left to the work of NGOs and communities organisations alone.
 Ultimately, what remains clear is that more preventative measures are needed so that women have channels to seek help and are actually listened to, ideally, before more cases like Abiron Begum Ansar happen.